Regularized autoregressive modeling and its application to audio signal reconstruction: Acceleration

-Although the acceleration of DRA helps to significantly reduce the computational time, especially in the signal-estimation subproblem, the whole ACS algorithm remains very demanding.
-As outlined in Sec.\ \ref{ssec:iteration.tradeoff}, the reason is that an accurate solution of the subproblems is necessary to achieve satisfactory results of the ACS algorithm.
+Although the acceleration of DRA helps to significantly reduce the computational time, especially in the signal-estimation sub-problem, the whole ACS algorithm remains very demanding.
+As outlined in Sec.\ \ref{ssec:iteration.tradeoff}, the reason is that an accurate solution of the sub-problems is necessary to achieve satisfactory results of the ACS algorithm.